aws-ia/terraform-aws-network-hubandspoke/examples/central_shared_services/README.md

 ## Deployment instructions

-* First, you need to deploy the AWS Transit Gateway.
-When creating the VPCs (both Spoke and Central ones), Terraform needs the resource created beforehand - `terraform apply -target="module.hub-and-spoke.aws_ec2_transit_gateway.tgw" -target="aws_ec2_managed_prefix_list.network_prefix_list"`
+* First, you need to deploy the AWS Transit Gateway, and Spoke VPCs - `terraform apply -target="aws_ec2_transit_gateway.tgw" -target="module.spoke_vpcs"`.
-* Once the resources are created, you need to create the Spoke VPCs.
-When creating the **Hub and Spoke module**, Terraform needs the VPC attachments created beforehand - `terraform apply -target="module.spoke_vpcs"`.
-* Now, you can finish and apply the rest of the resources - `terraform apply`.
+* Once the resources are created, you can finish and apply the rest of the resources - `terraform apply`.
 * Once you finish your testing remember to delete the resources to avoid having unexpected charges - `terraform destroy`.

 ## Requirements